earthly/earthly/docs/cloud/satellites/gha-runners.md

       run: earthly -ci +build
 ```
 #### Caching non-Earthly jobs
-The following example runs maven externally to Earthly, but benefiting from the satellite storage to mount a persistent local cache for the maven artifacts:
+The following example runs maven externally to Earthly, but benefits from the satellite storage to mount a persistent local cache for the maven artifacts:
 ```yml
 maven-job:
   runs-on: [earthly-satellite#my-gha-satellite, earthly-cache-folder#/root/.m2]